PyChina/weekly/content/Issue/issue-387.md

 - [Python 异步入门](https://pycoders.com/link/2536/web)
     + REAL PYTHON

 Get the tools you need to start making asynchronous programming techniques a part of your repertoire.
-You’ll learn how to use Python async features to take advantage of IO processes and free up your CPU.
+You'll learn how to use Python async features to take advantage of IO processes and free up your CPU.

 (`是也乎:`